kam-stand/D-lang/README.md

 - [ ] User Defined Attributes (UDA) `@`
 - [ ] Operator Precedence

 > ☝️ The check list above was actually produced using file I/O operations with the D-programming language.
 See `./stdin_stdou/info.txt` for more information on how it was done.
-Its a great way to see how concise and poerful the language is
+Its a great way to see how concise and powerful the language is